roisasson1/Tolstoy-Home-Task/README.md

 ## Overview

 This application is a full-stack project designed to fetch metadata (title, description, image) from user-inputted URLs.
-The project is divided into two main parts: the backend, which handles the server-side logic, and the frontend, which provides the user interface.
+The project is divided into two main parts: the backend - which handles the server-side logic, and the frontend - which provides the user interface.
 This project demonstrates a full-stack approach to building an application that interacts with external APIs, handles server-side logic securely, and provides a responsive and user-friendly frontend interface.
 The inclusion of robust testing ensures reliability and maintainability of the codebase.

 ## Backend